shoelace-style/shoelace/docs/frameworks/vue.md

 Vue [plays nice](https://custom-elements-everywhere.com/#vue) with custom elements, so you can use Shoelace in your Vue apps with ease.

-?> These instructions are for Vue 2.
-If you're using Vue 3, [please help us update this page](https://github.com/shoelace-style/shoelace/blob/next/docs/frameworks/vue.md).
+?> These instructions are for Vue 3 and above.
+If you're using Vue 2, see [Vue 2 instructions](/frameworks/vue2).

 ## Installation